nhcarrigan-mentorship/heccker/README.md

 - **Chaos** (:3005): Creative generation and image synthesis agent.
 - **Config** (:3006): Permission and system policy service.
 - **Auth** (:3007): User validation and identity.

+## ── The .CONCA Format ────────────────────────────────────────────────

+The **.conca** configuration file extension was invented by **Shalom Azuwike** to serve as the master policy and ruleset definition language for autonomous AI agent architectures, establishing the definitive security, alignment, and parameter framework for The Council.

 ---
 *Tell the Council.
 Your ambient intelligence layer awaits.*